 What to do there: Take a leisurely stroll along the wooden walkway and keep your eyes peeled for the various birds that call the area home.
 Binoculars may increase your chances of recognizing different species.
 Signs tell you some of the more common inhabitants to help you to cross them off your list of birds spotted.
 Admire the vistas and snap plenty of photographs.

-#24 – Jim Corbett National Park
+#24 – Jim Corbett National Park – A must-visit place to visit outside Delhi for an extended weekend!

 - Oldest national park in India